Managing Anemia with Mesothelioma

 If anemia goes untreated, it can do serious damage.
 Severe anemia can harm organs, including the brain and heart.
 In extreme cases, anemia can be fatal.[1]

 Anemia is common in cancer patients.
-The cause is typically a combination of the cancer itself and the treatment.
+The cause is typically a combination of the cancer and the treatment.
 Both chemotherapy drugs and radiation therapy can cause myelosuppression, which decreases red blood cell production in bone marrow and production of white blood cells and platelets.

 Certain risk factors make you more vulnerable to anemia during cancer treatment.
 Platinum-based chemotherapy medications can cause anemia.
 Other conditions that can contribute to anemia are: